 Diverticular disease.
 Diverticula are small pouches that project from the colon wall.
 Usually diverticula don't cause problems, but sometimes they can bleed or become infected.

 Angiodysplasia.
-A condition in which fragile, abnormal blood vessels lead to bleeding.
+This is a condition in which fragile, abnormal blood vessels lead to bleeding.

-.
-Polyps are benign growths that can grow, bleed, and become cancerous.
-Colorectal cancer is the third most common cancer in the U.S. It often causes bleeding that is not noticeable with the naked eye.
+Polyps or cancer.
+Polyps are benign growths that can grow, bleed, and could become cancerous.
+Colorectal cancer is the fourth most common cancer in the U.S. It often causes bleeding that is not noticeable with the naked eye.

 Esophageal problems.
 Varicose veins of the esophagus or tears in the esophagus can lead to severe blood loss.